Kozmic sounds

 In 2022, we were researching the wetland Kozmické louky—Kozmic meadows* situated in the river Opavice’s ecosystem.
 The final exhibition (23.08-15.10.2022) took the shape of a multichannel sound installation for 25 prepared speaker membranes.
 The soundscape wove together a dynamic archive of recordings connected to the river and the reserve.

-The project started up a platform Zvuky Opavy - an online sound archive open for anyone to contribute to.
+We founded a platform Zvuky Opavy - an online sound archive open for anyone to contribute to.

-This project had a 22-hour satellite radio broadcast at Radio Art Zone 22-23.09.2022, as part of the European Capital of Culture Esch2022, Luxembourg.
+Kozmic sounds had a 22-hour satellite radio broadcast at Radio Art Zone 22-23.09.2022, as part of the European Capital of Culture Esch2022, Luxembourg.

 The project continues as a yearly symposium, view details here.